Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: Method

 \subsection{Modality reconstruction}

 Each individual modality inherently carries specific information.
-For instance, a medical image can reveal the precise location of a lesion, while a textual report can reflect a physician's positive or negative judgment of a disease.
+For instance, a medical radiography can reveal the precise location of a lesion, while a textual clinical report can reflect a physician's positive or negative judgment of a disease.
 Thus, extracting crucial information from each modality before combining them in a multi-modal framework is beneficial.
-In this study, we employ well-established self-supervised training paradigms, namely Masked Language Modeling (MLM) and Masked Appearance Encoding (MAE) \cite{MAE}, to train the textual and visual modalities, respectively.
-These approaches utilize masking mechanisms to capture intrinsic modality-specific representations.
+In this study, we employ well-established self-supervised training paradigms, namely Masked Language Modeling (MLM) and Masked Autoencoder (MAE) \cite{MAE}, to extract the modality-based features from radiography and reports, respectively.